Shadylhawary/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists: Script File To List All Files in the system in Long format
 12-file_type: Script to print file type in tmp. /tmp/iamafile
 13-symbolic_link: Create a symbolic link
+14-copy_html: Script file to copy all html files from the current directory to the parent directroy